ArnaudKOPP/TransCellAssay/README.md

 ##HOW TO USE IT

 This package has been designed with the aim to facilitate the development of data analysis pipeline, so programming skills are needed for the moment.
 This package was developped and tested on python 3.4.
+It can replace CellHTS2 or similar software

 ### What TCA do :

 * Controls based and non-controls based normalization, logarithmic transformation
 * Systematic Error Detection Test
 * Systematics error Correction with Bscore, BZscore, PMP, MEA, DiffusionModel and basic background Correction/Well Correction
-* Quality Control
+* Quality Control for control, data consistency across replicat (check if data are missing)
 * Scoring (SSMD, T-Statistics,...)
 * Go enrichment (still in development)